andreamazz/AMPopTip/README.md

 ![AMPopTip bounce](assets/bounce_effect.gif)

+#Customizing the arrow position
+The arrow is centered by default, and moves to avoid the edge of the screen.
+You can manually change the offset from the center using the `bubbleOffset` property.

 #Customization
 Use the appearance proxy to customize the popover before creating the instance, or just use its public properties:
 ```objc